Blocked Account (Sperrkonto) for Germany

 The blocked account is your proof of financial means for a German visa.
 Here is how much you need, which provider to choose, and how to set it up.

-Last updated: March 2026
+Last updated: May 2026

-What Is a Blocked Account?
+What is a Blocked Account?

 A blocked account (Sperrkonto) is a special type of German bank account where you deposit a fixed amount of money as proof that you can financially sustain yourself in Germany.
 The money is "blocked," meaning you cannot withdraw it all at once.
 Instead, a fixed monthly amount is released to you.